 Tooth decay in children can sometimes reach the pulp or the nerve of their tooth.
 A root canal treatment is sometimes vital in removing infected tissue that has affected the nerves that reside inside the pulpal tissue, and save the tooth.
 When tooth decay enters the pulp, it can cause sensitivity, pain or a widespread infection.
 Our dentists will consider root canals only if they believe that the infection is beyond the reach of other treatments, and in the best interest of your child.

-Alvin Smiles’ goal is to make every child’s dental experience rewarding and fun.
-Our team wants to make sure that every kid leaves the office feeling like they’ve learned more about their oral hygiene and teeth while spending a great time with us.
-We think it is so very important to instill a foundation for kids of the next generation to understand just how important proper oral hygiene is!
-For this reason, we always make it a point at Alvin Smiles to provide our young patients with a comfortable and positive environment, so that they can always learn to put their oral, dental, and physical hygiene at the top of their list.
+Our goal is to make every child’s dental visit a fun and rewarding experience.
+We want every kid to leave our office having learned something valuable about oral hygiene and dental health.
+We consider this to be very crucial, as it instills a foundation for the next generation to fully understand the importance of proper oral hygiene.
+That’s why we always strive at Alvin Smiles to provide our young patients comfortable and positive surroundings so that they learn how vital it is to put oral, dental, and physical hygiene at the top of their list.